sizeofvoid/libopeninput/doc/user/pointer-acceleration.rst

 .. figure:: ptraccel-trackpoint.svg
     :align: center

-    Pointer acceleration curves for trackpoints"
+    Pointer acceleration curves for trackpoints

 The image above shows the trackpoint acceleration profile for the speed in units/ms.